 Regular readers know I’m extremely bullish on the legal marijuana business.
 Obviously, the medical sector is especially interesting to me.

 But to be honest, I haven’t figured out the best way to invest in the medical side.
 I’ve looked into a few stocks (like GW Pharmaceuticals).
-But I don’t know enough about how strong their patent protections are.
+But I don’t know enough about how strong their patent protection is.
 Need to do more research.

 But I’m still on the hunt for great medical cannabis startup investments.
-If you have any ideas, leave ’em in the comments below.
+If you have any ideas, email them to firstname.lastname@example.org.

 Have a great weekend.